IntelLabs/Open-Omics-Acceleration-Framework/applications/AutoDock-Vina/README.md

-## OpenOmics-Autodock-Vina
+## Open-Omics-Autodock-Vina
-OpenOmics-Autodock-Vina is a fast, efficient molecular docking software used to predict ligand-protein binding poses and affinities.
+Open-Omics-Autodock-Vina is a fast, efficient molecular docking software used to predict ligand-protein binding poses and affinities.
 It features a refined scoring function, parallel execution on multicore CPUs and user-friendly configuration.

 ## Docker Setup Instructions